ridgeworks/clpBNR/README.md

 		op(700, xfx, =>),      % set inclusion

 		% utilities
-		print_interval/1,      % print interval as a list of bounds, for compaability, solve/1, solve/2,      % search intervals using split splitsolve/1, splitsolve/2,   % solve (list of) intervals using split absolve/1, absolve/2,  % absolve (list of) intervals, narrows by nibbling bounds minimize/3,            % minimize interval using user defined Solver maximize/3,            % maximize interval using user defined Solver enumerate/1,           % specialized search on integers
+		print_interval/1,      % print interval as a list of bounds, for compatability, solve/1, solve/2,      % search intervals using split splitsolve/1, splitsolve/2,   % solve (list of) intervals using split absolve/1, absolve/2,  % absolve (list of) intervals, narrows by nibbling bounds minimize/3,            % minimize interval using user defined Solver maximize/3,            % maximize interval using user defined Solver enumerate/1,           % specialized search on integers
-		clpStatistics/0,       % reset
+		partial_derivative/3,  % differentiate Exp wrt.
+X and simplify clpStatistics/0,       % reset
 		clpStatistic/1,        % get selected
 		clpStatistics/1        % get all defined in a list